quantarray/skylark/src/site/measure.md

 * `m1 / m2` returns `RatioMeasure(m1, m2)`;
 * `m ^ n` return `ExponentialMeasure(m, n`).

-One can, however, override the return type by proving a custom implicit class that derives from one of the three `Can*` traits.
+One can, however, override the return type by proving a custom implicit class that derives from one of the three `Can*Measure` traits.

 For example, say when one does `b / s` (bits per second), one wants to work with a custom `BitRateMeasure` instead of the default `RatioMeasure(bit, s)`.